My year got off to a bumpy start … but I’m ready to get back at it starting with Snowberry’s kitchen renovation reveal.

 Decisions, decisions …

 I recently shared, in our blue and white bathroom reveal, that many things on our renovation wish list did not make the final cut because they would require an addition.
-An addition would require reconfiguring the entire floor plan.
-At that point we’d be better off tearing the house down and starting from scratch.

-It was the classic one-thing-leads-to-ten-others situation.
 And we decided to work with the existing footprint.

 Snowberry’s kitchen was (and still is) in the middle of the house …. it started out small and square and ended up larger and rectangular.
-It’s a wide-galley style.

-Truth be told, a galley style kitchen is ideal for serious cooks (I am not a serious cook) … it creates a functional work flow with ease of movement between the sink, refrigerator and range.
-The holy trinity of kitchen design.
+Truth be told, a galley style kitchen is ideal for serious cooks (I am not a serious cook) because it creates a functional work flow with ease of movement between the sink, refrigerator and range.

 About that pantry … we started out with space for a good-size, reach-in pantry.
-We ended up trading it – valuable real estate – for a laundry closet.

 And we squeezed cookbook shelves in the dead space between the laundry and built-in buffet.